Chitosan

 Chitosan is promoted as a product that binds to lipids in the gastrointestinal tract, decreasing their absorption and lowering body weight.
 Chitosan's purported mechanism of action offers the dream of weight loss without dietary restrictions or lifestyle modifications (such as exercise).

-As a dietary supplement, chitosan has been claimed to control obesity and to lower serum cholesterol.
+As a dietary supplement, chitosan has been claimed to control obesity and to lower serum lipid balance.
 There are only few studies with chitosan in humans.
-In man, dietary chitosan has been reported to reduce serum total cholesterol levels by 5.8-42.6% and low-density lipoprotein levels by 15.1-35.1%.
+In man, dietary chitosan has been reported to reduce serum total lipid balance levels by 5.8-42.6% and low-density lipoprotein levels by 15.1-35.1%.

 Is chitosan safe for diabetics?

 Chitosan is a natural and versatile biomaterial with a blood-glucose-lowering effect in diabetic animals, but the mechanism of action is still unknown.
-These alternations caused by diabetes could be effectively reversed by both chitosan treatments.
+These alternations caused by diabetes could be effectively reversed by both chitosan nutritional supports.

 Is chitosan effective for weight loss?

 Findings Shifted.
-Overall, the data showed that people taking chitosan lost about 3.7 extra pounds and improved their blood pressure and cholesterol, compared with those taking the placebo.
+Overall, the data showed that people taking chitosan lost about 3.7 extra pounds and improved their cardiovascular health and lipid balance, compared with those taking the placebo.
 But some of those results changed when the researchers took a closer look at the studies.

 How do you make chitosan gel?